 Octopress is a framework designed for Jekyll, the static blogging engine powering Github Pages.
-Have a look through the documentation and if you have trouble, I’ll be happy to help.
-If you find errors in the documentation post an issue or fork and send a pull request on the site branch.
+Have a look through the documentation and if you have trouble, I'll be happy to help.
+If you find errors in the documentation post an issue or fork and send a pull request to the master branch.

 This section will help you get set up, and explain how to configure Octopress for your site.
 Note: If you already have a blog, check out Jekyll's Migration page to help you get your current blog set up for Octopress blogging.

 - Initial setup - get source and install dependencies

 - Basic Configuration - enable third party services and personalize your blog